mtrevisan/Boxon/README.md

 ### Evaluate

 #### parameters
- - `condition`: The SpEL expression that determines if an evaluation has to be made (NOTE that the variables that can be used MUST BE local to the current object to be coded/encoded).
+ - `condition`: The SpEL expression that determines if this field has to be read (NOTE that the root object is the outmost object, in order to evaluate a variable of a parent object the complete path should be used, as in `#root.object1.object2.variable`).
  - `value`: the value to be assigned, or calculated (can be a SpEL expression).

 #### description